 This was reported by users on Twitter, and Facebook confirmed yesterday late (February 8) that it is a brief test of comment moderation across a ‘small set’ of English-speaking Android users.

 We are not testing a dislike button.
 We are exploring a feature for people to give us feedback about comments on public page posts.
 This is running for a small set of people in the US only. – Spokesperson of the company.

-All these have been parts of user reactions over contents.
-The new ‘downvote’ on the other hand is rather to provide feedback to Facebook regarding whether the respective content is offensive, misleading or simply off-topic or irrelevant.
+All these have been parts of user reactions to the content.
+The new ‘downvote’, on the other hand, is rather to provide feedback to Facebook regarding whether the respective content is offensive, misleading or simply off-topic or irrelevant.
 Facebook further ensures that users don’t get to see how many people downvoted a comment.

 Speaking of new features, Facebook has also started testing on another option called ‘choose friends to tag’ in comments.
-This was reported by Matt Navarra, Director of Social Media at TheNextWeb on Twitter who as well provided a screenshot of the options showing.
+This was reported by Matt Navarra, Director of Social Media at TheNextWeb on Twitter, who also provided a screenshot of the options.
 Facebook didn’t disclose any further detail on this.